spk121/potato-make/CHEATSHEET.md

     ($ key [transformer])
         Look up `key` in the `%makevars` hash table and return the result.
-        If transformer is provided, apply it to each space-separated token in the result.
+        If a string-to-string transformer procedure is provided, apply it to each space-separated token in the result.
     ($$ key)
         Returns a procedure that looks up `key` in the `%makevars` hash table.